California Contractor Bond

 Consumers can look up a contractor’s bonding status via the check for license page on the official CSLB website.
 It’s super easy and contractors are searchable either via their first and last name, business name or license number.

 Nope, you do not need to file the bond yourself.
-After you purchase the bond from us, we will e-file the bond on your behalf with CSLB.
+After you purchase the bond from us, we will e-file the bond on your behalf to CSLB.
 You can verify that it’s been filed by searching for your license on the CSLB website.
-We file the bond immediately after issuing your bond and it takes about a week for it to show up on the CSLB website.
+We file the bond the same day after issuing your bond and it takes about a week for it to show up on the CSLB website.

 How do I change information on my contractor bond?